Awasa Sidama Region, Ethiopia Travel Guide

 Avoid swimming or wading in Lake Awasa and other freshwater bodies due to parasitic disease risk.
 Use hotel pools.

-Awasa is generally safer than larger Ethiopian cities.
+Awasa is usually safer in contrast to larger Ethiopian cities.
 However, petty crime like pickpocketing can occur in crowded areas.

 Awasa has hospitals and clinics, with private clinics often offering better standards.
 For severe illnesses, medical evacuation may become necessary.